bjw-s/helm-charts/docs/common-library/storage/globalOptions.md

 Specifies a sub-path inside the referenced volume instead of its root.

+### subPathExpr

+Use the `subPathExpr` field to construct `subPath` directory names from downward API environment variables.
+See the [Kubernetes documentation](https://kubernetes.io/docs/concepts/storage/volumes/#using-subpath-expanded-environment) for more information.

 ## advancedMounts

 Explicitly configure mounts for specific controllers and containers.